Buckskin Frank Leslie: Murders Mollie Edwards

 Neil was badly wounded and was brought back to Tombstone where he was treated by one of the foremost surgeons in treating a gunshot wound in the United States, Dr. George E. Goodfellow on July 12, 1889.
 Leslie was arrested the same day and put in jail.
 After a two-day preliminary hearing, Leslie was ordered held without bail until his trial in Tucson.
 Four days after killing Edwards, the coroner's jury reported:

-Leslie plead guilty "to murder in the first degree" on January 6, 1890, The Sacramento Daily Record-Union reported:
+Leslie pleaded guilty "to murder in the first degree" on January 6, 1890, The Sacramento Daily Record-Union reported:

 Sentenced to life

 Leslie was sentenced to life in prison.
 Sheriff John Slaughter delivered him to the Yuma Territorial Prison on January 9, 1890, where he became convict number 632.
-The Mohave Miner, on January 18, 1890, reported "The eleven convicts who were brought here from Tombstone yesterday, arrived in an intoxicated condition.
+The Mohave Miner, on January 18, 1890, reported, "The eleven convicts who were brought here from Tombstone yesterday, arrived in an intoxicated condition.
 One of the number, a life prisoner, Frank Leslie, was so drunk that he could scarcely walk."

 Leslie was in prison less than three months when he joined five other convicts in an unsuccessful escape attempt.
 Leslie was sent to solitary confinement for his part in the escape attempt.
-When he was released from solitary confinement, he became a model prisoner, and worked as a pharmacist in the prison infirmary.
+When he was released from solitary confinement, he became a model prisoner and worked as a pharmacist in the prison infirmary.
 W.H.
 Cameron, a reporter for the San Francisco Chronicle, interviewed Leslie in late 1893.

 Pardoned by Arizona Governor

 After reading the story in the San Francisco Chronicle, a 36-year-old San Francisco divorcee named Belle Stowell began writing Leslie.
-The Tombstone Prospector (June 29, 1896) reported "It is probable that Frank Leslie, who was sentenced from this county to Yuma for life for murder, is likely soon to be a free man, as the Gazette states that executive clemency is likely to be extended in his behalf by Gov. Franklin."
+The Tombstone Prospector (June 29, 1896) reported, "It is probable that Frank Leslie, who was sentenced from this county to Yuma for life for murder, is likely soon to be a free man, as the Gazette states that executive clemency is likely to be extended in his behalf by Gov. Franklin."
 On November 17, 1896, Governor Benjamin J. Franklin of the Territory of Arizona granted Leslie a full and unconditional pardon.
 Leslie quickly left the state, going to Los Angeles, where he checked into the Natick House.